Egypt–Sudan relations: Condominium Agreement of Anglo-Egyptian Sudan

 The Condominium Agreement of January 19, 1899 provided for a joint administration of the Sudan by the British and Egyptian governments.
 Yet it was clear from the outset that Egypt's part of this administration was to be purely nominal.
 The supreme civil and military command of the Sudan was vested in the governor-general, who was nominated by the British government.
 Thus his appointment by Khedivial decree had few practical implications.
-It is, therefore, no wonder that during the whole period of the Condominium, all the governor-generals were British, and owed allegiance to the British government.While Sudan was officially a condominium between the governments of Egypt and Britain, divided from Egypt along the 22nd parallel, in reality the British Governor General effectively ruled Sudan as a colony.
+It is, therefore, no wonder that during the whole period of the Condominium, all the governor-generals were British, and owed allegiance to the British government.While Sudan was officially a condominium between the governments of Egypt and United Kingdom, divided from Egypt along the 22nd parallel, in reality the British Governor General effectively ruled Sudan as a colony.
 After the Egyptian revolution of 1919 and declaration of Egyptian independence in 1922, Egyptian nationalists demanded Egyptian authority over Sudan, citing historical connections with 'Unity in the Nile Valley', but British government involvement remained, especially after the assassination of Governor-General Sir Lee Stack, after which Egypt was forced to retreat all forces from Sudan.
-Egyptian nationalism during this time believed that Sudan rightfully belonged to Sudan, though Sudanese revolutionaries such as the White Flag League supported an independent Sudan.
+Egyptian nationalism during this time believed that Sudan rightfully belonged to Egypt, though Sudanese revolutionaries such as the White Flag League supported an independent Sudan.
 While the Anglo-Egyptian treaty of 1936 allowed Egypt to host troops in Sudan, the Sudan remained a de facto British colony.
 Two imperial powers, Britain and Egypt, sought to control Sudan.
 This rivalry led to the rise of Sudanese elites who tended to split into anti-Egyptian and anti-British factions.
 The National Umma Party under Sayyid Abd al-Rahman al-Mahdi supported Sudanese Independence from Egypt, while the National Unionist Party (NUP) under Ismail al-Azhari favored union with Egypt.